Home » Cake Decorating Tutorials » Rough Edge Ganache Drip Cake Tutorial

 Close up of the shiny ganache drip and chocolates on the top of the two tier cake.

 And then there was this purple delight that I made for my Aunty.
-To make this two-toned ganache, I made up a batch of white chocolate ganache, added in a little white gel colouring (to get rid of some of the yellow tone) and then took out about two-thirds of the ganache and stirred some Creative Cake Decorating oil colouring in “Pretty in Mauve” into it.
+To make this two-toned ganache, I made up a batch of white chocolate ganache, added in a little white gel colouring (to get rid of some of the yellow tone) and then took out about two-thirds of the ganache and stirred some oil-based mauve food colouring.

 A cake covered in purple and white swirled ganache with a rough top edge, decorated with chocolates and a happy birthday acrylic topper.